-For the 2018-2021 period, VCE models costs and resource portfolio impacts based on expected market conditions, as described by currently available price in bilateral markets for energy and capacity as well as electric power futures from the Intercontinental Exchange (ICE) for NP15.
-Electric demand is based on CEC's 2017 IEPR Baseline Electric Mid Demand Mid AAEE and AAPV forecast, as published in April 20183.
-Since CEC does not publish hourly demand profiles for VCE, VCE elected to use an hourly demand forecast for the PGE area that reflects the shape for the "Mid-Mid" case.
-It should be noted that the actual load shape for VCE's service territory is likely different from PG&E's overall shape because VCE's service area is smaller, lacks geographic and climatological diversity, and also has and also has a different climate compared to both the Bay Area and the rest of the Central Valley.
+For the 2018-2021 period, VCEA models costs and resource portfolio impacts based on expected market conditions, as described by currently available price in bilateral markets for energy and capacity as well as electric power futures from the Intercontinental Exchange (ICE) for NP15.
+Electric demand is based on CEC's 2017 IEPR Baseline Electric Mid Demand Mid AAEE and AAPV forecast, as published in April 2018.
+Since CEC does not publish hourly demand profiles for VCEA, we elected to use an hourly demand forecast for the PGE area that reflects the shape for the "Mid-Mid" case.
+We note that the actual shape for VCEA's service territory is likely different from PG&E's overall shape since the area is smaller and also has a different climate compared to both the Bay Area and the rest of the Central Valley.

-For the 2022-2030 period, VCE relies on data from the GHG calculator and the RESOLVE model's updated results for the 42MMT Reference System Plan, as made available by the Commission in April 20184.
+For the 2022-2030 period, VCEA relies on data from the GHG calculator and the RESOLVE model's updated results for the 42MMT Reference System Plan, as made available by the Commission in April 2018.
 The following RESOLVE model results and assumptions were used: hourly CAISO market price forecast (extrapolated to cover 8760 hours per year), levelized costs of new entry of renewable energy capacity and lithium ion batteries, resource potential for new capacity in California.
 The resource alternatives and costs considered for each portfolio include